outmoded/bassmaster/README.md

 ### Available options
 At this time the options object supports the following configuration:
 - `batchEndpoint` - the path where batch requests will be served from.
 Default is '/batch'.
 - `description` - route description used for generating documentation.
+Default is 'Batch endpoint'
+- `notes` - route notes used for generating documentation.
 Default is 'A batch endpoint which makes it easy to combine multiple requests to other endpoints in a single call.'
 - `tags` - route tags used for generating documentation.
 Default is ['bassmaster']
 - `auth` - If you need the batch route to have authentication